 DeployHub’s Domain Driven Design Catalog allows you to publish and share reusable microservices.
 Using Domain Driven Design (DDD) is a method of software development applied to the organization of microservices and other shared objects.
 Using a Domain Driven Design makes it easier for developers to categorize, and subsequently find, objects that can be shared across teams.
 DeployHub includes a catalog with a domain structure that facilitates a Domain Driven Design approach to tracking, versioning and releasing microservices.
 DeployHub domains are hierarchical.
 This means that a microservice defined to a high-level Domain is shared with all child ‘sub-domains.’
 DeployHub’s domains also include security allowing you to restrict or open access to any microservice or reusable component (web components, database SQL scripts, etc).

 DeployHub’s Domain Driven Design allows you to define categories of microservices, and to whom they can be shared.
 In this way, you can classify your microservices into ‘problem spaces,’ organizational structures, geographical areas, or lines of business.
 Domains create a ‘catalog’ of shareable microservices that allows development teams to easily publish and/or reuse microservices across your organization.
-DeployHub’s domain structure is unique and helps enforce reuse, as opposed to all teams writing their own ‘similar’ services.
+DeployHub’s domain Catalog is unique and helps enforce reuse, as opposed to all teams writing their own ‘similar’ services without cross team exposure.

-DeployHub’s Domain Architecture includes 4 levels of Domains:
+DeployHub’s Domain Catalog includes 4 levels of Domains: